GSA-TTS/identity-handbook/_articles/appdev-secrets-configuration.md

 ## Configuration in Rails Apps

 To use a value in the `application.yml` in our Rails apps, follow these steps.
-The IDP, PKI, and Dashboard apps all use this approach, with files named the same way.
+The IdP, PKI, and Dashboard apps all use this approach, with files named the same way.

 1. Declare the configuration value in `lib/identity_config.rb`'s `#build_store` method.